Francis B. Nyamnjoh

+Life and career

 Early life and education

 Francis B. Nyamnjoh was born in 1961 in Bum, Cameroon.
 He obtained his Bachelor of Arts (1984) and Master of Arts (1985) from the University of Yaoundé in Cameroon.
 His master's thesis was titled Change in the concept of power amongst the Bum.
 He earned a Doctor of Philosophy from the University of Leicester, in 1990.

-Career and research
+Career

 Nyamnjoh moved from the Council for the Development of Social Science Research in Africa (CODESRIA), where he held the position of Head of Publications from July 2003 to July 2009, to the University of Cape Town in August 2009 to take up a position as Professor of Social Anthropology.

+Research

-He has conducted considerable study and written extensively about Cameroon, Botswana, and generally african politics.
+Nyamnjoh has conducted considerable study and written extensively about Cameroon, Botswana, and generally African politics.
 He has taught sociology, anthropology, and communication studies at universities in Cameroon and Botswana.
 According to the South African National Research Foundation, he is a professor and researcher with a B1 rating (NRF).
-He is the Chair of the Editorial Board of Langaa Research and Publishing Center in Bamenda (2005) and has served as Editorial Board Chair for the South African Human Sciences Research Council (HSRC) Press (2011-2019).
+He is the chair of the editorial board of Langaa Research and Publishing Center in Bamenda (2005) and has served as Editorial Board Chair for the South African Human Sciences Research Council (HSRC) Press (2011-2019).

 #RhodesMustFall

-Nyamnjoh books include #RhodesMustFall: Nibbling at Resilient Colonialism in South Africa, This book, which is built on his previous book Insiders and outsiders: Citizenship and xenophobia in contemporary Southern Africa (2005), is a book on citizenship, rights, and entitlements in post-apartheid South Africa demonstrates how racism and its advantages still exist and that the field has not been levelled as some have assumed.
+Nyamnjoh books include #RhodesMustFall: Nibbling at Resilient Colonialism in South Africa, This book, which is built on his previous book Insiders and outsiders: Citizenship and xenophobia in contemporary Southern Africa (2005), is - according to Nyamnjoh - a book on citizenship, rights, and entitlements in post-apartheid South Africa demonstrates how racism and its advantages still exist and that the field has not been levelled as some have assumed.
 It examines the issue of race in a culture still troubled by the lingering effects of apartheid, inequality, and attitudes of inferiority and inadequacy among the majority black population via the regular interactions and experiences of university students and lecturers where due to the ongoing renewal and addition of circles of privilege to a complex and long history of the growth of black sorrow, black voices and concerns in education are usually ignored.
-These problems are discussed against the backdrop of organised student protests that are roiling the nation's campuses and calling for change under the banner of "Black Lives Matter."
-This thorough examination of the Rhodes Must Fall campaign raises interesting concerns regarding the benefits and drawbacks of exclusionary definitions of belonging due to its multifaceted complexity.
-What might the modern quick-footed makwerekwere from Africa north of the Limpopo possible have in common with the big imperialist of the past like the stripling Uitlander or foreigner Sir Cecil John Rhodes?
+These problems are discussed against the backdrop of organised student protests that are roiling the nation's campuses and calling for change under the banner of "Black Lives Matter," as it examine the concerns that Rhodes Must Fall campaign raises regarding the benefits and drawbacks of exclusionary definitions of belonging due to its multifaceted complexity.
+From Nyamnjoh perspective: what might the modern "quick-footed makwerekwere" from Africa north of the Limpopo possibly have in common with the big imperialist of the past like the stripling Uitlander or foreigner Sir Cecil John Rhodes?
 According to Nyamnjoh, the solution lies in how human movement constantly pushes the limits of citizenship.